bilelmoussaoui/flatpak-vscode/README.md

 - Runtime Terminal: Spawn a new terminal inside the specified SDK
 - Build Terminal: Spawn a new terminal inside the current build repository (Note that the SDKs used are automatically mounted and enabled as well)

+## Integrations

+### Rust Analyzer

+- Overrides `rust-analyzer.server.path` to utilize SDK's rust-analyzer and `rust-analyzer.runnables.overrideCargo` to utilize SDK's cargo.
+This make sures that rust-analyzer and cargo uses package from the runtime instead of the host packages.
+- Overrides `rust-analyzer.runnables.cargoExtraArgs` to set cargo's `--target-dir` to `_build/src`.
+Identical target dir must be set on your build system to prevent rebuilding when running rust-analyzer runnables.
+- Overrides `rust-analyzer.files.excludeDirs` to set rust-analyzer to ignore `.flatpak` folder.

 ## Contributing

 Click [here](CONTRIBUTING.md) to find out how to contribute.